Kixiron/crunch-lang/README.md

 Crunch takes a lot of inspiration from functional languages and attempts to bring some functional concepts, for example sum types, into the realm of imperative programming.

-Crunch has classes (known as types), enumerations and traits
+Crunch has types, enumerations and traits

 ```
 :: A single user